 This is very confusing.
 Most flour (whole or refined) these days comes from a species of wheat called “red wheat.”
 If you buy a bag of white flour, it’s probably been milled and refined (and bleached) from red wheat.
 However, “White Whole Wheat” refers to whole wheat flour that comes from “white wheat,” a different species.

 So regular wheat flour probably comes from red wheat.
 “White Whole Wheat Flour” actually comes from white wheat.
 Got it?
 (If not, check out this on Wikipedia.)

-In updating this post, I noticed that Bob’s Red Mill has rebranded their “Organic Hard White White Whole Wheat Flour” (pictured above) as “Organic Ivory Wheat Flour” – I’m guessing to help reduce some of this confusion.
+Recently, Bob’s Red Mill rebranded their “Organic Hard White White Whole Wheat Flour” (pictured above) as “Organic Ivory Wheat Flour” – I’m guessing to help reduce some of this confusion.

 Matty and I prefer using White Whole Wheat Flour at home, because it’s a little bit less dense than the red wheat, so it makes a slightly lighter loaf of bread (or pizza crust!).
 Both Red Wheat and White Wheat have effectively the same nutrition, so that’s not really a concern.